-After nearly two years of travel-restrictions between Singapore and Malaysia, travelling without any requirements for testings and quarantines were finally allowed for border-crossings via land on 1st April 2022.
+After nearly two years of travel-restrictions between Singapore and Malaysia, travelling without any requirements for PCR tests and quarantines were finally allowed for border-crossings via land from 1st April 2022.

-Instead of an easy land-crossing with just a passport for Singapore passport holders, there are several more things to do:
+For Singapore passport holders, there are several things to take note of:

 1. Check Validity of Your Passport

 Ensure your passport has not expired and has at least 6 months of validity — if you are using manual clearance.
 If you register for MACS 2.0 (see below) and use the auto-gates for clearance, your passport will only need at least 3 months of validity.

 To avoid long queues at Johor checkpoints during peak hours and weekends, it will be easier to use the new Malaysia Automated Clearance System (MACS 2.0).
 Simply submit the MDAC (Malaysia Digital Arrival Card) form online within 3 days prior to crossing the border and use the auto-gates at Malaysia checkpoints — similar to the auto-gantries at Singapore checkpoints.

 NOTE: First-time users will need to submit the MDAC form and register at the manual counter before you can start using the auto-gates on subsequent entries and exits.

 3. Download MyICA Mobile App